 In 1996, to celebrate our nations Bicentennial, 4,100 cyclists rode all or parts of the 4,250-mile TransAmerica Bicycle Trail.
 The celebration was fueled by the passion of hundreds of staff members and volunteers, who planned and executed the biggest bicycle-touring event in U. S. history.

 The event was call Bikecentennial ’76 and was was the beginning of a organization called Adventure Cycling that has continued to inspire and empower people to travel by bicycle.

-    The inaugral National Bike Travel Weekend in 2016 was such a sucess that they are encouraging people to do it every year.
-This year it is the weekend of June 2-4 and Cycle Massachusetts will again be a part of it.
+The inaugural National Bike Travel Weekend in 2016 was such a success that they are encouraging people to do it every year.

 Riding day distances are about 30 miles each day.
 We consider difficulty to be between beginner and intermediate.

 Cue sheets will be available at the start or you can print them out yourself.
 We recommend a GPS or smartphone with a GPS application.

 Recognizing that people have different riding styles and different tolerances for sightseeing, we do not plan to ride as a group, although we expect that small groups will form naturally.

 We will try to have places where we can regroup (lunch stops or attractions) during the day.

 Friday night, everyone will need to take the ferry to Martha’s Vineyard and find their way to the Martha’s Vineyard Campground.
 It is about 2 miles from the Vineyard Haven Ferry dock and 5 miles from Oak Bluffs ferry dock.
 We will stay at the campground Friday and Saturday nights.